nJoy Vision

 Monofocal IOLs are basic artificial lenses that have one focusing distance.
 Your choice depends on what type of vision is most important to you—up close (reading), medium range (computer screen), or distance vision (driving).
 A monofocal IOL that results in clear distance vision can be supplemented by wearing glasses for reading and other close-range needs.

-If are looking for an implantable lens specialist in the Oklahoma City area who can recommend the best choice for your needs, please request a consultation at nJoy Vision by calling our office at (405) 842-6060 to discuss your options with one of our specialists.
+If you are looking for an implantable lens specialist in the Oklahoma City area who can recommend the best choice for your needs, we would be delighted to assist you.
+Please request a consultation at nJoy Vision by calling our office at (405) 842-6060 to discuss your options with one of our specialists.

 Back to Top